meichholz/cpp11app/README.md

 simply pressing *F11* or even better: *F10* with quicklist access to the defecting lines.

-The test suites do some filtering and formatting to allow for just that: To navigate from an error reported by the Non-C-Frontend into the defective Source area by just hitting *Enter*.
+The test suites do some filtering and formatting to allow for just that: To navigate from an error reported by the non-C frontend into the defective source area by just hitting *Enter*.

 And that is the BDD/TDD-Cycle: **Make it red!
 Make it green!
 Refactor!**